No Results Found

 Understanding that many unique organic compounds exist, and local regulatory agencies may require testing beyond standard EPA or SW846 lists, Teklab performs validation studies to ensure your particular compound can be accurately extracted and analyzed.
 We pride ourselves on maintaining NELAP accreditation standards, providing you with trustworthy and legally defensible results.
 Whether your testing requirements are routine or specialized, Teklab’s commitment to quality and precision ensures that your environmental testing needs are met with the highest level of expertise.

 Semi-Volatile Methods refer to a category of techniques or procedures used in various scientific and industrial applications, where the term semi-volatile implies that the substances involved can evaporate or vaporize under certain conditions, but not as readily as highly volatile substances.
-The SW-846 methods, developed by the U.S. Environmental Protection Agency (EPA), are a set of standardized protocols designed for the analysis of hazardous substances in environmental samples such as soil, water, air, and waste.

-Semi-volatile compounds are those that have an intermediate volatility.
+👉Semi-volatile compounds are those that have an intermediate volatility.

 They are not as easily evaporated as highly volatile substances (like alcohols or fuels), but they can still vaporize when subjected to certain environmental conditions, such as increased temperature or reduced pressure.
 Examples include certain pesticides, solvents, and environmental pollutants.

-In the context of analytical chemistry, semi-volatile substances are often studied using specific techniques.
+🧪In the context of analytical chemistry, semi-volatile substances are often studied using specific techniques.
 These include:

 To properly detect or analyze semi-volatile substances, specialized equipment and procedures are required, such as: